What is vibe coding? The plain-English guide for 2026

 He'd tell the AI to "decrease the padding on the sidebar by half" instead of hunting through CSS files.
 He'd click "Accept All" on every change.
 When errors popped up, he'd paste the full stack trace into the chat without commentary, and it would usually just fix itself.

 What started as a weekend hack style has become a legitimate development method.
-By 2026, companies are using vibe coding to ship production internal tools, dashboards, and business apps, often without a single engineer involved.
+By 2026, companies use vibe coding to ship production internal tools, dashboards, and business apps, often without a single engineer involved.

 How vibe coding works